menatwork-ia/valumsFileUploader/README.md

 About
 -----

-The valumsFileUploader extension is a Multiple files uploader without flash in the frontend and backend.
+The valumsFileUploader extension is a Multiple file uploader without flash in the frontend and backend.

 He is based on the File Uploader from Andrew Valum